 Samantha Sanchez-Garcia is an undergraduate student at Eastern Washington University pursuing a Bachelor of Arts in Psychology with an emphasis in communication, sociology, and industrial/ organizational psychology.
 She is also working on Eastern’s Inclusion and Diversity certificate and co-president of Psi Chi, an international honor society in psychology.
 Samantha is a research assistant in Dr. Jillene Seiver’s clinical psychology lab looking into how the mere presence of a cell phone may be distracting.
 Samantha is particularly interested in researching domestic violence to help bring greater awareness and support to victims and potential victims.
 Samantha continued her research with Dr. Seiver for her 2020 EWU McNair Summer Research Internship studying this topic.
-Samantha’s goal is to attend graduate school and pursue a career as an Industrial or Organizational Psychologist.
+In the fall of 2020 she presented her research at the Baylor McNair Research Conference.

 2020 McNair Faculty Research Mentor: Dr. Jillene Seiver, Psychology